 What is a Teradata Node?

-On each node, the primary processes of a Teradata Systems are being performed (see our article about the Teradata high-level architecture):
+On each node, the primary processes of Teradata Systems are being performed (see our article about the Teradata high-level architecture):

 – The Parsing Engines